granthooks/Carrier/memory-bank/progress.md

 * Mention detection and handling in Discord
 * Media posting capabilities for Instagram
 * Concurrent operation of multiple client interfaces
+* Proper parameter naming in Runner.run() method (using starting_agent instead of agent)
+* Discord channel configuration from character files instead of hardcoding
+* Multi-agent support with different client configurations
 * Memory system core implementation with Supabase backend
 * Vector embeddings for semantic memory search
 * Specialized memory managers for different memory types: